Finding the elusive good light

 - What did you learn from this article?

 - What do you want to learn next?

-- Do you prefer reading books, articles and websites?
-Or is a live in person class more your thing?
-How about a virtual or online class?
+- Do you prefer reading books, articles, and websites?
+How about a virtual tutoring lesson or an online class?